How To Get Feedback On Your Social Skills And How You Come Across

 A few iffier options

-These are ways of getting social feedback, but are less-reliable or have other downsides.
+These are still ways of getting social feedback, but are less-reliable or have other downsides.
 I'm including them for the sake of completeness though.

 Ask one friend what other people say about you